-Lastly, the growing trend by automakers to insource, i.e., increase vertical integration to reduce costs and lessen the impact on their labor force (often union), will further put conventional powertrain suppliers under pressure.
+Lastly, the growing trend by automakers to insource-i.e., increase vertical integration to reduce costs and lessen the impact on their labor force (often union)-will further put conventional powertrain suppliers under pressure.
 For example, Volkswagen and General Motors are designing and building e-transaxles internally.
-General Motors has announced they will market their Ultium branded electric drivetrain components to other manufacturers-thus becoming a competitor to other suppliers.
+General Motors has announced they will market their Ultium-branded electric drivetrain components to other manufacturers-thus becoming a competitor to other suppliers.
 This changing vertical integration has important implications for suppliers in the Midwest region who are dependent on localized powertrain production.

-2. Electrification - State of the Utility Industry in the Heartland
+II.
+Electrification: State of the Utility Industry in the Heartland

 The Industrial Heartland still relies heavily on fossil fuels to supply electricity.
 In 2020, coal-fired power plants comprised 42 percent of installed capacity or 35 gigawatts (GW) and oil- or gas-fired plants another 36.6 percent (31 GW).
-All other resources, including wind, nuclear, storage, solar, hydro, and geothermal resources represent 21 percent of system capacity.
-(Cole, Wesley, Sean Corcoran, Nathaniel Gates, Trieu Mai, and Paritosh Das.
-2020).
-Michigan and Ohio have mandatory renewable energy standards (15 percent by 2021 and 8.5 percent by 2026 respectively), while Indiana has a voluntary target of 10 percent by 2025.
+All other resources-including wind, nuclear, storage, solar, hydro, and geothermal resources-represent 21 percent of system capacity.
+(Cole et al. 2020).
+Michigan and Ohio have mandatory renewable energy standards (15 percent by 2021 and 8.5 percent by 2026, respectively), while Indiana has a voluntary target of 10 percent by 2025.

-Most electricity sold in the Industrial Heartland is used for commercial and industrial consumption, 62 percent or 208 terrawatt hours (TWh); residential electricity sales make up around 36.6 percent or 120 TWh.
-(U.S. Energy Information Administration, 2020)
+Most electricity sold in the Industrial Heartland is used for commercial and industrial consumption: 62 percent or 208 terawatt hours (TWh).
+Residential electricity sales make up around 36.6 percent or 120 TWh (U.S. Energy Information Administration 2020).

 Electricity demand is projected to increase as consumers shift their use of fuel for home heating and for driving to electricity.
 The National Renewable Energy Laboratory's (NREL) Electrification Futures Study anticipates that with no change in policy, electricity generation in 2050 for the region will be 53.6 percent higher than today.
-In NREL's 'high electrification' scenario, which models what they categorize as transformational electrification, including vehicle use, electricity demand nearly doubles from 2020 levels by 2050.
+In NREL's "high electrification" scenario, which models what they categorize as transformational electrification, including vehicle use, electricity demand nearly doubles from 2020 levels by 2050.